BreezeHub/BreezeProject/README.md

 # BreezeServer

-(*** **Update 25th July 2017:** *We are continuing to work on this documentation please check back for regular updates.* ***)

 BreezeServer is a service host for our implementation of [TumbleBit](http://tumblebit.cash) in .NET Core.
-It is an untrusted<sup>*</sup> bitcoin-compatible anonymous payments protocol.
+It is an trustless bitcoin-compatible anonymous payments protocol.

-<sup>*</sup>Here *untrusted*, is used in a cryptographic context to indicate that the TumbleBit protocol does not require trust to perform its function.

-## The BreezeServer Experimental Release
+## The BreezeServer Alpha Release
 This release includes the following:

 ###### Node Advertisment Protocol

   A high level overview of the protocol *operations* performed by each Breeze TumbleBit Server is as follows:
-  1. The node operator starts up the BreezeServer software
+  1. The node operator starts up the BreezeServer software.
-  2. The node checks to see if it has registered itself on the Stratis blockchain before
+  2. The node checks to see if it has already registered itself on the Stratis blockchain.
-  3. If it has registered, the tumbler service is initialized as normal
+  3. If it has registered, the tumbler service is initialized as normal.
-  4. If the node has not yet registered, or if its configuration has changed, the registration transaction updates and is broadcast again.
+  4. If the node has not yet registered, or if its configuration has changed, the registration transaction updates and it broadcasts again.
-  5. Once registered the service is ready for connections from BreezeClients.
+  5. Once registered the service is ready for connections from BreezeClients such as BreezeWallet.

 ###### Registration Transaction